cream-gmbh/electron-svelte-tailwindcss-starter/readme.md

 npm run electron-dev
 ```

-or one of the other npm scripts, see package.json.
+or one of the other node scripts, see package.json.

 Happy electron tailwind svelting! 😎